Laurel is an accomplished, versatile, and dynamic Musical Director with a passion for sharing music-making with others.

-She is dynamic, full of infectious energy and has a true passion for music-making and is in-demand due to her knowledge of the voice, extensive performance experience.
+She is in-demand due to her knowledge of the voice, extensive performance experience.
 Laurel also brings her sense of fun, creative play, and humour to every group she works with.

-She currently leads several choirs in London, including the London Humanist Choir, Springer Nature Singers, King’s College London Staff Choir and Islington Council Singers.
-She works as an Assistant Leader with Gareth Malone's Hornsey Sings, London Youth Choir and St John of Jerusalem Festival Chorus.
+She currently leads several choirs in London, including the London Humanist Choir, King’s College London Staff Choir and Islington Council Singers.
+She works as an Assistant with Gareth Malone's Hornsey Sings, London Youth Choir and St John of Jerusalem Festival Chorus.

 Laurel is passionate about getting younger voices singing, holding posts as Project Director for Dartford Choral Outreach and Curriculum Music Tutor for Southwark Music Service.
 She also enjoys working as an education workshop leader for Voces8 and as a Choral Practioner with Voices Foundation and for Voces8.

-In her spare time Laurel can be seen pedalling on her purple Peugot racing bike, Polly, and walking her pet chihuahua around the parks of south London.
+In her spare time, Laurel can be seen pedalling on her purple Peugeot racing bike, Polly, around south London.